 In the summer, an air-to-air heat pump can operate in reverse.
 In other words, you can use it like an air-conditioning unit to provide cool air for your home.

 Air source heat pumps require little maintenance and can provide heating and hot water, but they aren't flawless systems.
-See the key advantages and disadvantages associated with using this heating system below:
+Here are some of the key advantages and disadvantages:

 An air source heat pump system can help to lower your carbon footprint as it uses a renewable, natural source of heat – air.
-The amount of CO2 you'll save depends on the fuel you are replacing.
-For example, the figure will be higher if you are replacing electric heating rather than natural gas.
+How much CO2 you'll save depends on the fuel you are replacing.
+For example, the figure will be higher if you are replacing coal or an oil boiler rather than natural gas.

-A heat pump also requires a supplementary source of power, usually electricity, to power the heat pump, so there will still be some resulting CO2 emissions.
+A heat pump needs a power source, usually electricity, to power the heat pump, so there will still be some resulting CO2 emissions.

 Since 26 September 2015, all new heat pumps must be sold with an EU product label.
 The installer should also produce a package label that displays the efficiency based on several different components in the heating system.

-After 25 March 2016, all heat pumps certified by the Microgeneration Certification Scheme must be sold with a product label, and the installer must produce a package label.
-If your heat pump is not sold with a product label, it may not be eligible for the RHI.
+All heat pumps certified by the Microgeneration Certification Scheme must be sold with a product label, and the installer must produce a package label.